 Types of UTM Devices and Probes Used in Marine Surveys

-Various thickness measurement tools are available for ship hull inspections, each tailored to specific requirements and conditions.
+UTM equipment are available for ship hull inspections from various manufacturers, each tailored to specific requirements and conditions.
 Most instruments used on board vessels are handheld & portable.
+To use them during Class Surveys, the equipment must be type-approved by Class & the UTM Operator shall possess the relevant Certifications.

-These devices utilize probes placed on the material's surface (usually by applying grease between the probe & the steel plate, that ensures proper coupling for the ultrasonic wave transition)
+The equipment utilizes probes placed on the material's surface (usually by applying grease between the probe & the steel plate, which ensures proper coupling for the ultrasonic wave transition)

 Calibration and Operation of UTM Instruments